 The Ulysses Program is a four-year program that encourages student-initiated explorations in areas of strong interest.
 Research skills are emphasized through signature sections of English, history, and science.
 All course offerings are at the honors or AP level; interdisciplinary connections are encouraged.
 Through independent and collaborative research and technology-infused presentations, students experience various modes of inquiry while learning to use their minds well.
 Ulysses students study, create, and achieve in an intellectual and nurturing community of learners.

 The Ulysses Program is admission-by-application only.
-Only students who live in the Northwest cluster may apply.
+Only eighth-grade students who live in the Northwest cluster may apply.
 Students apply in their eighth grade year for ninth grade admission to the four-year program.
-The online application submission window for the Ulysses Program is closed.
-The application deadline for the Class of 2023 was midnight on February 19, 2019.
+The following criteria are considered in the application process: grade point average (GPA), MAP-R scores, teacher recommendations, student-written essay and short answer responses, as well as teacher course recommendations.
+The online application window for the Ulysses Program will re-open by December 1, 2020.
+The application deadline for the Class of 2025 will be midnight on February 16, 2021.

-Freshmen who are accepted to the Ulysses Signature Program will be registered for the following courses in the Ulysses Program: Signature Honors English 9, Signature Honors Biology or Physics, and Advanced Placement NSL Government.
+Freshmen who are accepted to the Ulysses Signature Program will be registered for the following courses in the Ulysses Program: Signature Honors English 9, Signature Honors Biology, and Advanced Placement NSL Government.
 (The students take their remaining courses with the rest of Northwest High School.)

-Ulysses upperclassmen take the following courses in the Ulysses Program:
+Ulysses upperclassmen take the following courses in the Ulysses Program; the courses not listed (i.e., math) are taken with the rest of Northwest High School:

 • Signature Honors English 10